How Much Does It Cost To Open A Restaurant in 2021? [CHECKLIST + CALCULATOR]

 Consider Other Costs

 Yes, there are more costs.
+Do you buy the uniforms?
 Do you have parking, or will you need a valet?
 Are you using paper linen, or will you need a linen service?
 Do not forget, too, that there are taxes on just about everything.
 These types of charges can add up quickly and catch you by surprise.
 They can ruin your projected budget.

 Basic Opening Cost

-It sure can be expensive to open a restaurant, right?
+It is expensive to open a restaurant, is it not?
 It can, however, pay off if you can turn it into your dream.
-The only way to do that, though, is if you put together a solid plan and stick to it.
+That, you can do if you devise a plan and work that plan until it works.